abpframework/abp/docs/Entity-Framework-Core.md

 ## Entity Framework Core Integration

-This document explains how to integrate EF Core as ORM provider to ABP based applications and how to configure it in details.
+This document explains how to integrate EF Core as an ORM provider to ABP based applications and how to configure it.

 ### Installation

-`Volo.Abp.EntityFrameworkCore` is the main nuget package for EF Core integration.
+`Volo.Abp.EntityFrameworkCore` is the main nuget package for the EF Core integration.
 Install it to your project (for a layered application, to your data/infrastructure layer):

 ````
 Install-Package Volo.Abp.EntityFrameworkCore